donny-nguyen/donny-nguyen.github.io/_posts/2026-05-28-working-with-lists-in-react.md

----
-layout: post
-title: "Working with Lists in React: Approaches for Add/Update/Remove Operations"
+# Working with Lists in React: Managing Add, Update, and Remove Operations with Server Synchronization
-date: 2026-05-28
-categories: [React.js, State Management]
----

 When building React applications, managing lists of items that require add, update, and remove operations while keeping the UI synchronized with a backend server is a common challenge.
 This article explores various approaches and best practices for handling such scenarios.